-In this article, you will understand the chronology to raise funds in 5 steps:
+In this article, you will understand the chronology of the fundraising process in 5 steps and we will answer the question « How to raise funds » :

-- The choice of potential investors (VC, Corporate Venture, business angels…) according to their specialization or their preference in terms of business sectors.
+- The choice of potential investors (VC funds, Corporate Venture, business angels…) according to their specialization or their preference in terms of business sectors.

 - The due diligence phase where we audit the financial and legal documents, the management team, the environment (customers, partners, competitors), the research and development needs as well as the commercial strategy (branding, marketing, sales) of the startup.